Jerrehj/ExpandableListView/README.md

 ![outputExpandableListview](jerrehj.github.com/ExpandableListView/img/outputExpandableListview.jpg)

 ## **Motivation**
-This project exists as a method of teahing other the uses af a ExpandableListView as well as how easy it is to create.
-I belive this will provide a useful tool in creating listsview and is easy to understand.
+This project exists as a method of teaching other the uses of an ExpandableListView as well as how easy it is to create.
+I believe this will provide a useful tool in creating list views and is easy to understand.

 ## **Installation**
 ### **Place in Activity_Main.xml**
+This is the actual Ui menu you see
         <ExpandableListView
             android:id="@+id/expandableListView"
             android:layout_width="match_parent"